JUMP TO SECTION:

-When your staffing levels are optimized, your employees are able to devote better attention to each customer, which improves the overall customer experience.
+When your staffing levels are optimized, your employees can devote better attention to each customer, which improves the overall customer experience.

-To ensure you are utilizing labor to the fullest potential, pull reports from your POS and monitor sales data and employee performance.
+To ensure you utilize labor to the fullest potential, pull reports from your POS, and monitor sales data and employee performance.
 That way, you can identify your top performers and schedule them during busy hours.
 You can also see which staff members may require additional training to get up-to-speed.

 Must-Have Restaurant Management Software Features